ontodev/robot/docs/query.md

 When using SPARQL update, you can either provide an `--output` for the updated ontology, or [chain](/chaining) it into another command.

+You can perform multiple updates in one command to reduce time spent loading and saving the ontology.
+Updates are processed in the order that they are input.

+    robot query --input nucleus.owl \
+     --update update.ru \
+     --update revert.ru \
+     --output results/nucleus.owl

 The `--update` option only updates the ontology itself, not any of the imports.

 ---

 ## Error Messages

+### Missing File Error

+The file provided for `--update` does not exist.
+Check the path and try again.

 ### Missing Query Error